 - SGPF proposes imaginative steps to nourish, illuminate and connect what is working already in and through parishes and communities of faith - not to institute a top-down approach.

-A series of occasional papers to stimulate theological reflection on the implementation of Setting God's People Free.
+Occasional papers to stimulate theological reflection on the implementation of Setting God's People Free:

-A series of practical ideas for churches and individuals to enable the whole people of God to live out the Good News of Jesus confidently in all of life, Sunday to Saturday.
+Practical ideas for churches and individuals to enable the whole people of God to live out the Good News of Jesus confidently in all of life, Sunday to Saturday:

 Keep up-to-date with SGPF resources

 Sign up to our mailing list and we'll let you know when we release more resources for you to use.